kubevela/kubevela/docs/en/helm/trait.md

             type: "cluster"
 ```

-> Note: when use Trait system with Helm module workload, please *make sure the target workload in your Helm chart strictly follows the qualified-full-name convention in Helm.* [For example in this chart](https://github.com/captainroy-hy/podinfo/blob/c2b9603036f1f033ec2534ca0edee8eff8f5b335/charts/podinfo/templates/deployment.yaml#L4), the workload name is composed of [release name and chart name](https://github.com/captainroy-hy/podinfo/blob/c2b9603036f1f033ec2534ca0edee8eff8f5b335/charts/podinfo/templates/_helpers.tpl#L13).
+> Note: when use traits with Helm based component, please *make sure the target workload in your Helm chart strictly follows the qualified-full-name convention in Helm.* [For example in this chart](https://github.com/captainroy-hy/podinfo/blob/c2b9603036f1f033ec2534ca0edee8eff8f5b335/charts/podinfo/templates/deployment.yaml#L4), the workload name is composed of [release name and chart name](https://github.com/captainroy-hy/podinfo/blob/c2b9603036f1f033ec2534ca0edee8eff8f5b335/charts/podinfo/templates/_helpers.tpl#L13).

 > This is because KubeVela relies on the name to discovery the workload, otherwise it cannot apply traits to the workload.
 KubeVela will generate a release name based on your `Application` name and component name automatically, so you need to make sure never override the full name template in your Helm chart.

 ## Verify traits work correctly

-You may wait a bit more time to check the trait works after deploying the application.
+> You may need to wait a few seconds to check the trait attached because of reconciliation interval.
-Because KubeVela may not discovery the target workload immediately when it's created because of reconciliation interval.

-Check the scaler trait.
+Check the `scaler` trait takes effect.
 ```shell
 $ kubectl get manualscalertrait
 NAME                            AGE